chrissoria/chrissoria.github.io/_posts/2024-09-08-llms-improving-string-match-rate.md

 merged_2.head()
 ```

-Perfect Matches: Some schools, like "University of Kentucky" and "University of Southern California," achieve a perfect match score of 1.0.
+**Perfect Matches**: Some schools, like "University of Kentucky" and "University of Southern California," achieve a perfect match score of 1.0.
-Partial Matches: For schools with lower scores, such as "Technion-Israel Inst of Tech," the algorithm did not find a sufficiently similar match.
+**Partial Matches**: For schools with lower scores, such as "Technion-Israel Inst of Tech," the algorithm did not find a sufficiently similar match.

 <div>